Classes

 will be combined.
 The first value in the combined Iterable will be an Iterable or

-an object containing the first values of the Iterables in collection
+an object containing the first values of the Iterables in collection, the second

 If